Simon311/Simon311/README.md

 ## Welcome

-Hi, I am Simon311 and historically I've mostly been working on TShock plugins, although that direction is almost non-existent these days.
+Hi, I am Simon311 and historically I've mostly been working on TShock for Terraria plugins, although that direction is almost non-existent these days.

 I know C# on a decent level and also have so experience with PHP and JS.